How to Protect Outdoor Furniture

 Spot cleaning.

 No need to cry over spilled wine.
-I mean, I do, but not because of the cleaning process.
-For spots, mom’s advice stands: always blot, never rub.
+For any and all stains, always blot, never rub.
 Spray on a cleaning solution of water and mild soap.
 Let sit.
 Rinse away all soapy residue.

 If someone spills an oil-based liquid like salad dressing or suntan lotion, use a dusting of an absorbent like cornstarch to sop up the mess and remove it with a straight edge.
 Then, use a spray bottle to apply a mild cleaning solution mixed with water.
+Soap and water remains the best option.
 Rise the fabric thoroughly, paying special care to clear all suds from the affected area.
 Leave it to air dry.

 Mildew.